smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Popup Keyboards/index.md

 ```
 !@

-@![iOS, android, javaSE, javaEE]
+@![android, javaSE, javaEE]
 !!!
 NOTE
-If you want to change the keyboard properties for only one present keyboard session and keep the default global keyboard properties unchanged, you can instead pass the `KeyboardProperties` to the `presentKeyboard()` that was discussed in the aforementioned `Presenting a Keyboard` section
+If you want to change the keyboard properties for only one keyboard session and keep the default global keyboard properties unchanged, you can instead pass the `KeyboardProperties` to the `presentKeyboard()` that was discussed in the `Presenting a Keyboard` section.
+!!!
+!@

+@![iOS]
+!!!
+NOTE
+If you want to change the keyboard properties for only one keyboard session and keep the default global keyboard properties unchanged, you can instead return a `SDLKeyboardProperties` in the `SDLKeyboardDelegate.customKeyboardConfiguration` method.
 !!!
 !@